Safe-DS/DSL/docs/DSL/tutorial/stub-language/annotations.md

 * [Type parameters][type-parameters]
 * [Workflows][workflows]

-The valid targets of an annotation can be restricted with the [`Target`][simpleml-lang-target] annotation.
+The valid targets of an annotation can be restricted with the [`Target`][safeds-lang-target] annotation.
 By default all targets are allowed.
-Likewise, an annotation can only be called once on the same declaration by default, unless the annotation is marked as[Repeatable][simpleml-lang-repeatable].
+Likewise, an annotation can only be called once on the same declaration by default, unless the annotation is marked as[Repeatable][safeds-lang-repeatable].

 Annotation calls are always located right in front of their target.
 Exception: In the case of compilations units they are located at the very top of the file.
 Here is an example that demonstrates how to call the annotation `OnlyForExperts` that we defined above on a [class][classes]: